How Does COVID-19 Influence the Lives of Seniors?

 Mental Health of Seniors During COVID-19 Pandemic and Quarantine

 As noted earlier, social isolation can cause mental health problems like anxiety and depression.
-Physical distancing can increase cognitive impairment and worsen panic and increase the difficulty of heeding the elderly’s precautions.
+Physical distancing can increase cognitive impairment, worsen panic, and increase the difficulty of heeding the elderly’s precautions.
 Also, older adults suffering from mental health issues can show exacerbation symptoms during the crisis.
-Although it is emphasized by WHO to place the seniors in healthcare priority during the pandemic. the discrimination and lack of availability of health care facilities are among the factors leading to poor healthcare during COVID-19.
+However, WHO emphasizes the importance of the seniors in healthcare priority during the pandemic.
+The discrimination and lack of availability of health care facilities are among the factors leading to poor healthcare during COVID-19.
 Overloading their information about COVID-19 can cause paranoia and distrust of healthcare.
 That might have some consequences, like avoiding being quarantined.
 The panic hurts the individuals mentally, but it can also increase the spread of the coronavirus.
-We need to increase the sensitivity of early recognition of healthcare requirements and finding the best solutions for the senior people during the pandemic.
+We need to increase the sensitivity of early recognition of healthcare requirements and find the best solutions for the senior people during the pandemic.

 Some steps are vital to be followed during the epidemic to keep both the elderly and ourselves safe.
-In some cases, the children are leaving far from their elderly parents or going to their offices and leaving their parents alone at home.
+In some cases, the children leave far from their elderly parents or go to their offices and leave their parents alone at home.

 One of the most important things you can do is keep them happy during the pandemic by calling them frequently by video calls to create security and happiness.

 Some seniors are taking medicines, and it is essential to have their medication delivered to them online to restrict them from going out.